mdparker26/usab-uswds/_aba-guides/chapter-5-parking.md

 ##### How is access to be provided to spaces for recreational vehicles?

 The ABA Standards include requirements for outdoor developed areas on federal lands such as camping and picnic facilities, trails, and beach access routes.
-These provisions address access to RV and other parking spaces at camping and picnic units as well as pull-up spaces at dump stations, including space width (minimum 20’, or 16’ in the case of a second adjoining space) and utility and sewage hook-ups (§1011 and §1012).
+These provisions address access to RV and other parking spaces at camping and picnic units as well as pull-up spaces at dump stations, including space width (minimum 20 feet, or 16 feet in the case of a second adjoining space) and utility and sewage hook-ups (§1011 and §1012).
 These provisions can be consulted for guidance in addressing access to RV parking provided on other sites.
 At other types of sites with both RV and regular parking spaces, scoping should be applied separately to both types which will permit accessible RV spaces to be located among other RV spaces so long as they are on the shortest accessible route to facility entrances among such spaces.

 ##### Are accessible parking spaces required on a site where valet service is provided but vehicles are parked off site, such as in a public parking garage or on public streets?